pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 For this lab, I used my personal GitHub Account and I connected it directly to my Web App for CI/CD.

-if you have a personal Github Account, you can simply create a Repo with the code provided and connect your GitHub Account to your Web App.
+if you have a personal Github Account, you can simply create a Repo (or Clone it) with the code provided and connect your GitHub Account to your Web App.

 Github Actions will do the job for you.